elliotgao2/xweb/README.md

 Web framework written in very little code.

-## Features
+## Why use xweb

-1. Without dependencies
+1. Xweb needn't third-party dependencies.
-2. Very few code
+2. Xweb does not have any redundant code for python2.
-3. Easy to use
+3. Source code is easy to understand.
-4. Give up python2
+4. It is easy to write xweb's middleware.

 ## Installation